What is a FAQ?

 ...transfer GEOS files to and from the internet?

 With the proliferation of shareware and freeware GEOS software on the internet, the need to get this software to the machines that need them has grown accordingly.
 Fortunately, it is not as big a problem as one might think.

-Another way is to transfer files to an internet-ready computer is using floppy disks or cable transfers.
+The best way to transfer files to an internet-ready computer is using floppy disks or cable transfers.
 Once you can move files between your Commodore and a machine that can connect to the internet (a PC or Amiga for instance), the link from the internet to your computer is complete.
 Please see the section on transferring files to and from a PC/Amiga for more information on using floppy disks and cable transfers between a PC/Amiga and a Commodore computer.